bitsofcotton/p2/README.md

 p0 returns the matrix size limit to infinity on p1 or catgp on no statistical illegal value condition, because of this, p0 is often stable enough.

-mavg.py predicts with move up or down on probability 0.5 on input stream, this makes re-p0 valid.
+p0 adjust input average into origin point, this makes re-p0 valid but they needs large sample points.

 # Tips on p1:
 P1 often returns overlearned result, this causes unstable result.
 But they're valid with finite register finite accuracy condition and toeplitz of them are max rank on status linear independence block meaning.